JavTrejo/Blackjack_game/README.md

 ```
 git clone https://github.com/JavTrejo/Blackjack_game.git
 ```
-3. locate the repository folder in your files.
+3. Locate the python file.
-4. Open the python file and run the program.
+4. Open the python file in a idle of your choose and run the program.

 # Contribution
 Contributions to the code are welcome.
 If you find and bugs or any suggestions for improvements, please open an issue or submit a pull request.